How old are your kids when you start homeschooling?

 Homeschooling in general doesn’t have to take long.
 In the toddler & preschool years, you’ll want to make sure you pay attention to your child’s cues.

 Toddler homeschooling usually will be multiple sessions in a day, and probably no more than 5-10 minutes at a time, if that.
-It will require one-on-one attention, and probably need hand-over-hand guidance, but toddler homeschooling is really not much different than parenting.
+It will require one-on-one attention, and they’ll probably need hand-over-hand guidance, but homeschooling toddlers is really not much different than parenting toddlers.

 If you simply pay attention to your young child, you can’t help but teach them something.